buildpacks/rfcs/text/0000-create-repo-issues.md

 The current RFC process [defines](https://github.com/buildpacks/rfcs#rfc-process) that:
 > the team member who merges the pull request should do the following ...
 Create a corresponding issue in the appropriate repo.

 In practice, that adds extra work for the team member who merges in the PR, and it may slip through the cracks occasionally.
-Additionally, the author of the RFC, as the one who proposed the change, is often the best person to create the issue, as the person who is most invested in that change.
+Additionally, the sub-team maintainers are often the best people to create the issue, given their insight into how it should be implemented.

 As an additional consideration, it is often hard to track work from the RFC proposal to the implementation, and difficult to ensure that it was completed.
 If we use [Github references](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests) to link the RFC PR to the issue on the appropriate repository, we can better track the work, and be notified when it is fully implemented.

 # What it is
 [what-it-is]: #what-it-is
-This defines a process for RFC authors to open issues on the relevant repositories, after FCP for the RFC concludes, before it is merged in.
+This defines a process for sub-team maintainers to open issues on the relevant repositories, after FCP for the RFC concludes, before it is merged in.

 # How it Works
 [how-it-works]: #how-it-works
-When a PR has been accepted (after FCP has concluded), the PR author makes issues in the relevant buildpack repos, and tags the RFC PR.
+When a PR has been accepted (after FCP has concluded), the sub-team maintainers make issues (tagging the RFC PR) in the relevant buildpack repos, and labels the PR `issues-created`.
 At that point, the RFC PR may be merged in.

 Given an RFC PR #002, which discusses a change relevant to the `pack CLI` to add in a `pack my-bags` command.
 After discussion in Working Group meetings and votes from the Core Team, the RFC is placed in FCP for 7 days.
-At the end of those, the author should open an issue in the `pack CLI`, which tags the RFC PR.
+At the end of those, the platform maintainers should open an issue in the `pack CLI`, which tags the RFC PR.
 For example,

 ```
 ### Description